 \paragraph{Schema Encoding.} Schema encoding relations refer to the relation between schema items, i.e., $H, T \in \mathcal{S}$.
 These relations describe the structure information in a database schema.
 For example, \textsc{Primary-Key} indicates which column is the primary key of a table, \textsc{Belongs-To} shows which table a column belongs to, and \textsc{Forign-Key} connects the foreign key in one table, and the primary key in another table.

 \paragraph{Schema Linking.} Schema linking relations refer to the relations between schema and question items, i.e., $H \in \mathcal{S}, T \in \mathcal{Q}$ or vice versa.
 We follow the settings in RAT-SQL \citep{wang-etal-2020-rat}, which uses n-gram matches to indicate question mentions of the schema items.
-Detecting these relations is shown to be challenging in previous works \citep{guo-etal-2019-towards,deng-etal-2021-structure}, due to the common mismatch between natural language references and their actual names in the schema.
+Detecting these relations is shown to be challenging in previous works \citep{guo-etal-2019-towards,deng-etal-2021-structure} due to the common mismatch between natural language references and their actual names in the schema.
 Thus, we also discriminate between exact matches and partial matches to suppress the noise caused by imperfect matches.

 \paragraph{Question Dependency Structure.} This type of relation refers to the edges of a dependency tree of the question, i.e., $H, T \in \mathcal{Q}$.
-Different from the previous two relation types, it is less explored in the literature on text-to-SQL.
+Unlike the previous two relation types, it is less explored in the literature on text-to-SQL.
 Since it reflects the grammatical structure of the question, we believe it should also be beneficial for the task.
 In our work, to control the total number of relations and avoid unnecessary overfitting, we do not discriminate between different dependency relations.
 Figure \ref{fig:coref} shows an example of dependency relations in one of its questions.

 \paragraph{Coreference Between Questions.} This type of relation is unique to the multi-turn scenario.
-In a dialog with multiple turns, it is important for the model to correctly figure out the referent of the pronouns.
+In a dialog with multiple turns, it is important for the model to figure out the referent of the pronouns correctly.
 Figure \ref{fig:coref} shows a typical case of coreference resolution.
 The question item "their" in Turn 1, "they" in Turn 2, and "they" in Turn 3 all refer to the question item "students" in Turn 1. i.e., $H \in \mathcal{Q}_i, T \in \mathcal{Q}_j$.
-We found that despite its importance of it, there are no works utilizing this relation in the text-to-SQL literature.
-Although pre-trained models like T5 are believed to have the capability to handle this implicitly, we still find that explicitly adding these links significantly improves the model's performance.
+To our best knowledge, there are no works utilizing this relation in the text-to-SQL literature despite the importance of this relation.
+Although pre-trained models like T5 are believed to have the capability to handle this implicitly, we still find that explicitly adding these links could significantly improve the model's performance.

 \paragraph{Database Content Mentions.} Instead of mentioning the table or column names, the user could mention the values in a specific column.
 In this case, the informative mention could escape from the aforementioned schema linking.
 In this work, we follow the same procedures in BRIDGE \citep{lin-etal-2020-bridging} to capture database content mentions.
 It first performs a fuzzy string match between the question tokens and the values of each column in the database. i.e., $H \in \mathcal{Q}, T\in\mathcal{V}$.
 Then the matched values are inserted after the corresponding column name in the input sequence.
 This relation is denoted as \textsc{Value-Match} in Table \ref{table:relation} and is also widely used in many graph-structured models \citep{wang-etal-2020-rat, cao-etal-2021-lgesql}.